carbon-design-system/carbon-for-ibm-dotcom/packages/react/src/components/Footer/README.md

 ## Server Side Rendering

-To server side render the footer, the `Translation` service call needs to be made to retrieve navigation links
+To server side render the footer, the `Translation` service call needs to be made to retrieve navigation links.
+Make sure to pass in the `lc` and `cc` values as shown in the example below.

 ```javascript
 import { TranslationAPI } from '@carbon/ibmdotcom-services';